 When exposed to more beautiful pictures of landscapes or beautiful indoor plants, participants were more trusting, generous and helpful.

-How to Do It: Tips for Nature Walks with Kids
+How to Do It: 5 Tips to get Your Child to Love Nature Activities

 Go to a park with a trail that isn’t next to roads or other dangers and let your child be the leader.
-Be sure to only do this on trails you are familiar and you know there are no drops or dangerous areas.
-A short, family friendly meandering trail in a safe area is a perfect time to let your child lead.
+Only do this on trails you are familiar with and that are kid-friendly (e.g., no sudden drops or dangerous areas).
+A short, meandering trail in a safe area is a perfect time to let your child lead.

 It’s not often that they get to be the leader and this will empower them and heighten their engagement on the trails.